mttfst/slide-numbers/README.md

 # slide-numbers

 A small python script to generate unique slide numbers for presentations.
-The outer ring specify the progress of the talk.
+The outer ring specifies the progress of the talk.

 ![](./graphics/example.png)